murkl/arch-os/docs/README.md

-the architecture. **[`runtime/`](../runtime)** is a Go binary that draws the interface, asks questions, keeps the answers and runs shell in order; it knows nothing about Arch. **[`setup/`](../setup)** is everything that does: one `installer.yaml` and a folder of tasks describing exactly the Arch Linux install below. **[`iso/`](../iso)** turns a build of both into a bootable image that starts the installer the moment it boots.
+the architecture. **[`runtime/`](../runtime)** is a Go binary that draws the interface, asks questions, keeps the answers and runs shell in order; it knows nothing about Arch. **[`setup/`](../setup)** is everything that does: one `installer.yaml` and the folders beside it, describing exactly the Arch Linux install below. **[`iso/`](../iso)** turns a build of both into a bootable image that starts the installer the moment it boots.